 Victims Commissioning Performance

-The Police and Crime Commissioner (PCC) receives an annual grant from the Ministry of Justice to commission services for victims and witnesses of crime.
+The PCC receives an annual grant from the Ministry of Justice (MoJ) to commission services for victims and witnesses of crime.

 During 2020/21, the PCC spent the full amount of his initial grant allocation of £2.814 million to deliver the following services and benefits:

 - Thames Valley Partnership received £844,998 to provide the Victims First Specialist Service for adult victims.
 This service helps victims with longer term, multiple or more complex needs to cope and recover from the effects of crime and includes Independent Sexual Violence Advisors, Exploitation Specialists and VictimLed Restorative Justice Specialists.
 Delivery of this service is through a ‘Strategic Partner model’ led by Thames Valley Partnership and two Delivery Partners (Trust House Reading and OSSARC).
 The service provided support to 715 referrals and supported 706 people to cope and recover from the effects of crime.

 - SAFE! received £513,616 to provide a service to support young victims of crime aged from 5-18yrs across Thames Valley.
 The service prioritises young victims of sexual abuse and domestic abuse.
 During the last year, they have received 878 referrals into the service and supported 769 young victims.

 - Thames Valley Partnership received £222,746 to provide emotional support and advocacy service to 862 victims of crime.
 This service provides up to 12 weeks of ongoing emotional and practical support for all victims of crime.